harvard-lil/expire/README.md

 the first five fields of a given rule are kept for the duration of the last field, or indefinitely if the last field is empty.

+Note that this kind of scheme will not necessarily play nicely with a group of files that have previously been thinned according to some other plan.
+For instance, a directory containing only files from the first of the month will get over-thinned by rules set up to keep Monday files.

 Usage
 -----
 ```